Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 for two disk in a RAID 1 setup, a single stripe write are defined by two PDAs for each column. for an introduction of n-way RAID1, the number of PDAs cannot be known at compile time.
-The number of PDAs are dyamically defined by the number parity columns at runtime.
+The number of PDAs are dynamically defined by the number parity columns at runtime.

 - DAG execution

 RAIDFRAME uses DAGs to fire IO nodes for reads and writes.
 These DAG nodes are also PDA dependent.
-The DAG node creation structure also needed to be updated to commodate more than two PDAs when using the level `N`.
+The DAG node creation structure also needed to be updated to accommodate more than two PDAs when using the level `N`.

 - Reconstruction